WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 Groups use the same general format as roles.
 Some trigger types are not compatible with groups.
 When a group creates a poll, a random voting member is selected to execute the resulting ability.

+Whe refering to a group you may use `#<GroupName>`.

-When using several instance of the same group they can be refered to as `<Group Name>:<Identifier>`, identifier may be a role/player/text/etc and is not visible to the members.
+When using several instance of the same group they can be refered to as `#<Group Name>:<Identifier>`, identifier may be a role/player/text/etc and is not visible to the members.

 ## Polls
 ```